manojvaishnav/manojvaishnav/README.md

 <!-- - 💻 SDE Intern @ <a href="https://pureid.io">PureID </a> -->

-- 🔭 I’m currently working on my Portfolio Website :grin:
+- 🔭 I’m currently working on my Development Skilll :grin:
-- 🌱 I’m currently learning Machine Learning.
 - 👯 I’m looking to collaborate with other Developers :wink:
-- 🥅 2023 Goals: Contribute to Open Source projects
+- 🥅 2024 Goals: Contribute to Open Source projects
 - 💬 Ask me about anything, I am happy to help :smile:
 - 📬 How to reach me: [Let's get in touch!][linkedin]
 - 🧗 I try to: Go beyond and push the bounds